pleo-io/spa-tools/README.md

   🔋 Pleo SPA Tools
 </h1>

-💡 A collection of reusable tools for delivering Single Page Applications, including AWS-based infrastructure, GitHub Actions CI/CD and runtime config.
+💡 Terraform modules for deploying Single Page Applications on AWS infrastructure.

 👨‍🔧 This repository is lovingly stewarded by Pleo's Web Core team.